How much funding is available?

 Email us or phone (04) 499 4229 and ask for Heritage EQUIP.

 The following work is not eligible for Heritage EQUIP funding:

 - Demolition of heritage buildings or structures (unless required for the seismic strengthening works that we accept)

 - Non-seismic related restoration and repair work to heritage buildings.
 Heritage New Zealand may be able to fund this work — talk to their specialist advisors

 - Seismic strengthening work that has already started.
-We may be able to make case-by-case exceptions for strengthening works which have already begun and are staged over multiple years
+We may be able to make case-by-case exceptions for strengthening works which have already begun and are staged over several years

-- Buildings that are out of scope of the Building (Earthquake-prone building) Amendment Act 2016, for example:
+- Buildings that are out of scope of the earthquake prone buildings provisions of the Building Act 2004, for example:

 - most residential buildings

 - retaining walls